pcardune/handlebars-loader/README.md

-# This project needs a new maintainer!
+# New Maintainer

-I'm not actively maintaining this project.
-There are a LOT of users so if someone would like to take over ownership, please let me know.
-See this issue for discussion: https://github.com/altano/handlebars-loader/issues/79
+@pcardune is the new maintainer of this project.
+If you are not getting traction on your pull request or issue, please mention @pcardune.

 # handlebars-loader